Abhidyum/medical_ai_RAG/README.md

 ## Features

-- **Comprehensive Knowledge**: Uses a large number of medical books to retrieve information.
+- **Comprehensive Knowledge**: Uses a large number of authentic medical books to retrieve information.
 - **Vector Database**: Utilizes Chroma vector database for efficient information retrieval based on semantic similarity.
 - **Accurate Responses**: Provides precise answers to your medical questions.
 - **User-Friendly Interface**: Easy to interact with and get the information you need.